Community-Owned

 Leon has previously worked with the General Manager to promote Urban Greens on his cable access show, and he loved attending Fish and Chip Fridays at the store.
 Leon is interested in serving on the board to promote the mission of Urban Greens and ensure his community has access to healthy foods and nutrition.
 He also wants to ensure people of color are represented in Urban Greens and that Urban Greens’ mission serves people of color.

 After living in Washington Park, the West End, Olneyville, Smith Hill and College Hill over the past 20 years, Philip now lives in the Elmwood neighborhood of Providence.
 He works at Harvard Medical School in Harvard Catalyst’s informatics department.
-This work has helped him develop strong project management and team building skills that have been extremely useful during his time on the Urban Greens board.
-He has also volunteered over the years with a number of agricultural and local food system businesses and nonprofits.
+This work has helped him develop strong project management and team building skills that have been useful during his time on the Urban Greens board.
+He has also volunteered over the years with many agricultural and local food system businesses and nonprofits, most recently joining the board of the Neighboring Food Co-ops Association, an organization that supports food co-ops across the northeast region.

-Philip has served on the Urban Greens Board for nearly ten years, and served 2 years as chair.
-He was one of the core board members involved in getting the co-op open: leading the effort to successfully raise over $1million in startup capital, as well as spearheading community outreach and member drive efforts prior to the store’s opening.
-Since the co-op opened in 2019, Philip has focused on the board’s internal development through both recruitment and internal governance training, as well as developing management structures for the relationship between the Board and the General Manager.
-Philip is excited to support the development of current board members and help ensure the long term stability of the co-op.
+Philip is currently vice chair of the UG board, and was one of the core board members involved in getting the co-op open: leading the effort to successfully raise over $1 million in startup capital, as well as spearheading community outreach and many member drive efforts prior to the store’s opening.
+Since the co-op opened in 2019, Philip has focused on the board’s development through recruitment and governance, as well as building-out management structures for the relationship between the board and the General Manager.
+Philip is excited to be nominated for an additional term to support the cultivation of new board leadership and work towards the long term stability of the co-op.

 Sam moved from New York City to Providence seven years ago and immediately fell in love with the West End.
 So much so that he convinced his now-wife, Jenny, and parents, Carole and Steve, to leave NYC and join him here.
 In addition to making his home here, Sam also teaches middle school in the West End neighborhood and finds a great deal of meaning in rooting his work within the context of his chosen community.